 Through trial and error, Amazon realized there was more they could do.
 Although the concept of separable (i.e. near decomposability) enabled their goal of speed while reducing unnecessary transaction costs, something was missing.
 That missing piece was single-threaded leadership: accountability to a singular goal and decision making framework.

-(Single threaded, i.e. a single sequence.
-Simon– with his interest in condensing information into simple outlines– would be proud.)
+(Single-threaded, i.e. a single sequence, one command at a time.
+Simon– with his interest in attention and condensing information into simple outlines– would be proud.)

 Amazon’s concept of separable single-threaded teams are the real-world example of Herbert Simon’s hierarchic and nearly decomposable systems.

 For more reading, see:

 - Org Design, Part 1: Nearly decomposable systems, with Serendipity & Slack

 I delight in finding examples of Herbert Simon’s theories in the real world.